5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 Trajectory is how we quantify a bullet’s flight path as it travels downrange, measured in inches of bullet drop.

-Rifle rounds are typically employed for long-range shooting, and rifles are often zeroed for 50 or 100 yards.
+Comparing a rifle cartridge to a handgun round in terms of trajectory is not what many would consider a fair fight.
+Rifle rounds are typically employed for long-range shooting where rifles are often zeroed for 50 or 100 yards.
 Handgun rounds are generally used for close-quarters battles at short distances where trajectory is a non-issue.

-For this comparison, we’ll consider the civilian-approved Federal American Eagle 40 grain FMJ 5.7x28 and 55 grain FMJ 223 Rem.
+For this comparison we’ll consider the 5.7x28 40 grain FMJ and 223 Rem 55 grain FMJ.

-At 100 yards, the 5.7x28 round has experienced -3.8” bullet drop, which is incredibly flat-shooting for a handgun round.
-However, at 200 yards, the 223 round has experienced -2.7” bullet drop.
+At 100 yards, the 5.7x28 round exhibits -3.8” bullet drop, which is an extremely flat trajectory for a handgun round.
+The 223 Rem exhibits a mere -2.7” bullet drop at double that distance, though.

 Ballistic Coefficient

-For example, Hornady V-MAX bullets which are commonly used for both cartridges.
-The 35 grain V-MAX for 5.7x28 has a BC of 0.109, while the 55 grain V-MAX for 223 holds a BC of 0.255.
+For example, take Hornady V-MAX bullets which are commonly loaded in both cartridges.
+The 5.7x28 35 grain V-MAX has a BC of 0.109; the 223 55 grain V-MAX, 0.255.

 Sectional Density

-Sectional Density (SD) is the measure of how well a bullet penetrates a target.
+Sectional Density (SD) is the measure of how effectively a bullet penetrates a target.
 This is extremely important when hunting big and medium-sized game, as you need a bullet that can punch through thick hide, bone, and sinew.

 Hunting

 When it comes to varmint hunting, it’s hard to beat a 223.
-Long regarded as an excellent pest control round, the 223 has been at the forefront of varmint and medium game hunting since its release in the 1960s.
+Long regarded as an excellent pest control round, the 223 has been at the forefront of the varmint hunting scene since its release in the 1960s.
+The 223 is more powerful than any rimfire round on the market, full stop.

 Self-Defense/Home Defense